Grateful-Forest/OpenGOAL-Monster-Tools/README.md

 Includes:
 - Checks that keep you in the 255 OpenGOAL limit.
 - Unique instancing.
 Touch up a previous export and it'll replace the old one, or create a new one, your indexing won't conflict.
-- Place everything with complete control, by setting it accurately in 3D space.
+- Place everything with accurate control, by setting it exactly in 3D space.
-- Correctly formats complex use-cases, so it is both a) instantaneous and single-click and b) generates all possible required code, so only a CTRL-V is needed.
+- Correctly formats complex use-cases, so it is both a) instantaneous and single-click, and b) generates all possible required code, so only a CTRL-V is needed.

 Instructions:
 1. Install the Blender add-on.